SloneBone/LiveProject_CodeSummary_Python/README.md

         return redirect('add_game_archive')
 ```

-<h2>Web Scraping</h2>
-[Stories 6 & 7: Beautiful Soup]
+<h2>Web Scraping via Beautiful Soup</h2>

 <p>For this story, I decided to add a page to my project displaying a table of the current NBA Standings for the Eastern and Western Conferences.
 I utilized web scraping for the first time to scrape data from a website(https://www.basketball-reference.com/leagues/NBA_2021_standings.html) that has the current standings.
-Due to the fact that this table is updated daily, so too will the standings table in my project.<p><br>
+Due to the fact that this table is updated daily, so too will the standings table in my project.
+Being the first time I had attempted web scraping, I had trouble at the beginning trying to access the correct data via the  html code of the basketball reference webpage.
+Using Google Chrome's built in DevOps to inspect the desired data elements and their classes allowed me to  find what I needed.
+At this point I realized that I need to use the array position of the class element "right" to access each individual piece of data.
+As you can see in the code--  <p><br>
 <h3>Views.py page with corresponding function to succesfully pull table data</h3>